Posted on May 21, 2012

 Click here to see current summaries of all fifty states’ laws in this area.

 Although the statutory definitions vary, magazines with a capacity of more than 10 rounds of ammunition are generally considered to be “large capacity” magazines.
-In some cases, large capacity magazines can hold up to 100 rounds of ammunition.
-Although detachable large capacity magazines are typically associated with machine guns or semi-automatic assault weapons, such devices are generally available for any semi-automatic firearm that accepts a detachable magazine.
+While large capacity magazines are typically associated with semi-automatic assault weapons or machine guns, such devices are generally available for any semi-automatic firearm that accepts a detachable magazine.1

 Large capacity magazines are a relatively new phenomenon.
-Prior to the 1980s, the most popular handgun design was the revolver, but during the 1980s the firearms industry shifted design and marketing toward high-capacity semiautomatic pistols.1 In 1980, semiautomatic pistols accounted for only 32% of the 2.3 million handguns produced in America.
-By 1991, however, such pistols accounted for 74% of the 1.8 million handguns produced that year.2
+Prior to the 1980s, the most popular handgun design was the revolver, but, during the 1980s, the firearms industry shifted design and marketing toward high-capacity semiautomatic pistols.9 In 1980, semiautomatic pistols accounted for only 32% of the 2.3 million handguns produced in America.10 By 2008, however, such pistols accounted for 76% of the 1.8 million handguns produced that year.11

 Bans on large capacity ammunition magazines are often adopted in concert with bans on assault weapons.
-However, the impact of large capacity ammunition magazine bans is not limited to assault weapons.
-Large capacity magazine bans increase the capacity, and thus the potential lethality, of any firearm that can accept a large capacity magazine, including a firearm that is not an assault weapon.4 Thus, a ban on large capacity magazines would reduce the capacity and lethality of many more firearms than would a ban on assault weapons alone.5
+However, large capacity ammunition magazine bans reduce the capacity, and thus the potential lethality, of any firearm that can accept a large capacity ammunition magazine, including a firearm that is not an assault weapon.12 Crime data also suggests that a ban on large capacity magazines would have a greater impact on gun crime than a ban on assault weapons alone.13

 Summary of Federal Law